eswarachitimi/Mulesoft/Architectural Patterns/API LED Connectivity Architecture.md

 ### Cons

-- Net work calls there by incurring Network Latency because of multiple layers ( creats multiple nodes of API Network ).
+- Network calls there by incurring network latency because of multiple layers ( Creates multiple nodes of API Network ).

 ### Benefits: